mkhanal1/aws-remediation/Readme.md

 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=QualysRemediation&templateURL=https://s3.amazonaws.com/my-great-stack.json)

+## License
+_**THIS SCRIPT IS PROVIDED TO YOU "AS IS."
+TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
+IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS**_

 ## Description
 This Cloudformation Template deploys a lambda function and subsequent modules against each controls.

 It needs following input parameters:

-* QualysUsername: Qualys username to call CloudView API to download the evaluation results
+* **QualysUsername:** Qualys username to call CloudView API to download the evaluation results
-* QualysPassword: Qualys password to call CloudView API to download the evaluation results
+* **QualysPassword:** Qualys password to call CloudView API to download the evaluation results
-* QualysBaseUrl: Qualys baseurl to download the evaluation results
+* **QualysBaseUrl:** Qualys baseurl to download the evaluation results
-* RemediationFrequency: Frequency for setting up remediation of Controls.
+* **RemediationFrequency:** Frequency for setting up remediation of Controls.
 [For syntax, check](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)
-* EmailAddress: email address for receiving logs about resources affected by controls being remediated
+* **EmailAddress:** email address for receiving logs about resources affected by controls being remediated
-* SlackChannelWebHook: Webhook to post logs in Slack channel
+* **SlackChannelWebHook:** Webhook to post logs in Slack channel
-* Mode: single or multiple account mode
+* **Mode:** single or multiple account mode
-* AccountList: comma delimeted list of accounts
+* **AccountList:** comma delimeted list of accounts

 It deploys